Are there funds on GFunds that pay dividends?

 = Dividends Received

-The number of units and NAVPU considered are only the ones received during the record date, not during the settlement date.
+Note: The number of units and NAVPU considered are only the ones received during the record date, not during the settlement date.
 The fund manager determines the record date and NAVPU.

 The unit dividend is rounded to 4 units.